CERTCC/SSVC/doc/md_src_files/010_introduction.md

 These suggestions are hypotheses for viable replacements for CVSS in those communities, but the hypotheses require empirical testing before they can be justifiably considered fit for use.
 We propose a methodology for such testing.

+This document is version 2 of SSVC.
+The main improvements from version 1 are the addition of the coordinator stakeholder perspective, improvements to terminology, integration of feedback on decision point definitions, and tools to support practical use.
+These changes are described in more detail in [Version 2 Changelog](#version-2-changelog).

 The document is organized as follows.
 - [Current State of Practice](#current-state-of-practice) summarizes the current state of vulnerability management.
 - [Representing Information for Decisions About Vulnerabilities](#representing-information-for-decisions-about-vulnerabilities) describes our design goals for an improved prioritization method.